emmajanedrews/base-template/_posts/2017-07-17-have-you-visited-the-hub-at-30a.md

 With as many options as there are for food and drink, including a nice wrap-around bar, it’s a great place to visit.

 On top of everything, **the venue is very conveniently located**—right outside of Watersound just down from Rosemary.
 It's centered within the Prominence subdivision that offers new homes and townhomes on the market.
 You don't have to leave to entertain.
-Check out The HUB and Prominence today.&nbsp;
+Check out The HUB and Prominence today.

 If you have any questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.